 - Talk to your kids.
 Ask them what they want and have them tell you exactly what they don’t want so you can make other meaningful arrangements for those items.
 Perhaps donation to a favorite charity or offering them to another family member or friend.

-- Accept the fact that times have changes.
+- Accept the fact that times have changed.
 Younger generations find fulfillment in more virtual ways.
 When you have Netflix, iPhone and Amazon at your fingertips, you’re less consumed with physical items.
 Items that you found useful or appealing may no longer practical.

 - Don’t take it personally.
 Just because your children don’t want all of your things does not mean they don’t want to remember you.